abcnews/aunty/README.md

 npm install -g abcnews/aunty-cli
 ```

-Add an `aunty` property to your `package.json` file:
+Add an `aunty` property to your `package.json` file (you'll extend this later):

 ```json
 "aunty": {...}
 ```

-Run tasks in your terminal from the root of your project (you'll extend this later):
+Run tasks in your terminal from the root of your project:

 ```bash
 aunty {deploy|release|etc.}